 Air Regulations & Permitting

-We have assisted clients from a variety of industries, including the automotive, aerospace, chemical, energy, mining, oil and gas, pharmaceutical, pulp and paper, and steel, on a diverse range of issues related to the Clean Air Act.
+Quarles & Brady attorneys have over 30 years’ experience representing clients in a variety of industries, including chemical, energy, food and beverage, mining, pharmaceutical, pulp and paper, printing, packaging, and steel, on a diverse range of issues related to the Clean Air Act.
 Our experience includes:

-- Helping clients obtain Prevention of Significant Deterioration (“PSD”) and Nonattainment New Source Review (“NNSR”) permits for facilities located throughout the United States, including assisting a client in obtaining two of the first Best Available Control Technology (BACT) determinations for greenhouse gas emissions for the biomass facility and the modified coal generating facility.
+- Helping clients obtain Prevention of Significant Deterioration (“PSD”), Nonattainment New Source Review (“NNSR”) and Title V permits for facilities located throughout the United States.

 - Assisting clients in preparing for inspections under the Clean Air Act and comparable state laws and in responding to federal requests for information pursuant to the Clean Air Act.

-- Representing clients in complex air enforcement cases brought by U.S. EPA involving violations of federal NSR and NESHAPs, including a recent case where U.S. EPA initially sought a $100 million penalty.
+- Representing clients in complex air enforcement cases brought by U.S. EPA and state governments, to include enforcement of state and federal permitting requirements, NSPS and NESHAP requirements.